Max-sudo/R-Projects/README.md

 1) Classification comparison - HR Analytics:

-    In this project, performance of the following classification models was compared on original, undersampled, and oversampled versions of the HR Analytics data set, with the goal of modeling which individuals were most liekly to be promoted within an organization:
+    In this project, performance of the following classification models was compared on original, undersampled, and oversampled versions of the HR Analytics data set, with the goal of modeling which individuals were most liekly to be promoted within an organization:<br/>
-        -Logistic Regression
+        -Logistic Regression<br/>
-        -Random Forest
+        -Random Forest<br/>
-        -XGBoost
+        -XGBoost<br/>
-        -SVM
+        -SVM<br/>
      After determining the model with the best overall performance, the data was split by department since promotion rates and criteria differed significantly amongst departments.

      The data can be found at: https://datahack.analyticsvidhya.com/contest/wns-analytics-hackathon-2018-1/